 Potential causes behind temporary gait changes and balance issues include:

 For instance, if you break your ankle, you’ll experience pain and swelling in that area that can affect your range of motion and make it difficult to walk.
 After wearing a cast for an appropriate amount of time, your gait should return.
-It will change again when you get your cast off.

 There are gait abnormalities that are permanent and do not go away with treatment.
 Most of the time, these are associated with muscular neurological issues.